Back to All States

 Is a Bill of Sale legally required for private gun sales in Texas?

-Can I legally sell a handgun to an 18-year-old in the Lone Star State?
+Can I legally sell a handgun to an 18-year-old in Texas?

-What if the buyer lies about their eligibility during a Texas sale?
+What if the buyer lies about their eligibility?

-Can I sell a gun to a neighbor who moved from Oklahoma or Louisiana?
+Can I sell a gun to someone who recently moved from another state?

-How does the '5-Year Rule' for felons work in Texas transfers?
+How does the 5-year rule for felons work in Texas?

-Do I need to report a private sale to the Texas government?
+Do I need to report a private gun sale to the Texas government?